-Philips Hue is one of the best smart lighting options on the planet, and Google Assistant is hiding inside some of the best smart speakers money can buy.
-Combining these two can make for some of the best smart home tech you can install in your home.
+Looking for step-by-step advice on how to use Philips Hue with Google Assistant?
+You've come to the right place.
+Philips Hue is one of the best smart lighting options currently available, and Google Assistant is hiding inside some of the best smart speakers money can buy.
+So, combining these two can make for some of the best smart home tech you can install in your home.

 It’s a match made in heaven, but setting up smart home gear with your Google Assistant toting speaker can sometimes be a little difficult.